aracnid/aracnid-api/README.md

 This package supports the following version of Python:

-- Python 3.8 or later
+- Python 3.10 or later

 ### Installing

 Install the latest package using pip.
-(We prefer pipenv.)
+(We prefer poetry.)

 ```
-$ pip install aracnid-api
+$ poetry install aracnid-api
 ```

 End with an example of getting some data out of the system or using it for a little demo